hoko/hoko-docs/_posts/2015-04-04-what-is-a-deferred-deep-link.md

 categories: basic
 layout: learning_center
 permalink: /:title
+description: HOKO deferred deep linking feature is a proprietary technology that allows apps to send users to a specific section within your app, but with the unique characteristic of working also for users that don't have the app installed yet bypassing ...
 ---

 HOKO deferred deep linking feature is a proprietary technology that allows apps to send users to a specific section within your app, but with the unique characteristic of working also for users that don't have the app installed yet bypassing the app store.